Amazon again expands in Bellevue with lease of two future towers

 This is a story you may feel like you’ve read recently, but it’s new again: Amazon is expanding in Bellevue in a big way.

-Earlier this month, news emerged that the company – which already had two major leases downtown – had started renting space in a third building with plans to occupy a fourth after it opens, bringing its plans to 1 million square feet in Bellevue.
+Earlier this month, news emerged that the company – which already had two major leases downtown – was renting space in a third building with plans to occupy a fourth after it opens, bringing its plans to 1 million square feet in Bellevue.

 Then just last week, Amazon spent $195 million to buy an office mid-rise and development site, where it could build as much as 1.2 million additional square feet.